realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

 ## Purpose

-This document explains the methodological role of **infinities** and **clamps** in this framework.
+This document explains the methodological role of **infinities**, **clamps**, and **objecthood** in this framework.

 It does not treat infinity as automatically false.
 It does not treat a clamp as a literal object by default.
+It does not grant objecthood automatically to every useful abstraction.

-Instead, it treats both as tools for tractable inquiry.
+Instead, it treats all three as tools for tractable inquiry at different levels of epistemic strength.

 The method begins from a simple observation: